 In order to facilitate the interactions of a wide spectrum of user categories, the Carbon Portal acts as the main access platform for any and all parties interested in ICOS data products.
-In addition, the Thematic Centres may operate their own data-access interfaces, provided authentication control is given through the Carbon Portal.
-The web design, data traceability and download and usage statistics as well as the enforcement of the ICOS data policy of such Thematic Centre interfaces are closely coordinated by the Carbon Portal.
+In addition, the Thematic Centres may operate their own data-access interfaces, mainly for use by principal investigators in the quality control process.
 The Carbon Portal develops efficient search capabilities that allow users to locate and retrieve data of interest, e.g. restricted to specific variable types, geographical areas or time periods.
 To this end, the Carbon Portal maintains an up-to-date collection of metadata of the data provided by the Thematic Centres.